 Buying Eggs Is So Confusing!!

-Each label makes me think that the chicken who popped it out was tap-dancing through the pasture with his little chicken friends enjoying the scattered seeds and delicious grasses.
+Let's be honest here - each package label makes me think that the chicken who popped it out was tap-dancing through the pasture with his little chicken friends enjoying delicious scattered seeds from heaven and nutritious organic grasses.

-Unfortunately marketing once again ruins EVERYTHING and labels like “CAGE FREE” are just a cover up to make us think that these birds are being somewhat humanely.
+Unfortunately, marketing once again ruins EVERYTHING, and labels like “CAGE FREE” are just a cover up to make us think that these birds are being treated somewhat humanely.

 What we’ve done here is break down each type of egg label for you – with your new understanding of eggs, you can now cook a cleaner and healthier breakfast!